Oscar-/Phase-3-Project-TGIF/README.md

 2. Clone the Repository: Copy the URL of the forked repository from your GitHub account and run the following command in the terminal:

-- git clone <your-forked-repository-URL>
+- git clone "your-forked-repository-URL"

 Step 3: Open the Project in VS Code

 1. Navigate to the Project Directory: Change into the directory of your cloned repository by running:

-- cd <your-repository-name>
+- cd "your-repository-name"

 2. Open VS Code: Run the following command to open the project in Visual Studio Code: